ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 ## Recommendations

-### For Bolivian-Focused Businesses (Best Overall for Local Market)
+### Bolivian Solution (Best Overall for Local Market but also some International payments)

 **Recommended Solution**: Libélula

 For businesses primarily serving the Bolivian market, Libélula is the optimal choice.
-As the first and most established multichannel payment gateway in Bolivia with over 450 clients and 360K annual transactions, it offers the lowest fees (2.5%), full ASFI compliance, and native integration with Bolivian payment methods including QR Simple with all major banks, Tigo Money, and e-BISA.
+As the first and most established multichannel payment gateway in Bolivia with over 450 clients and 360K annual transactions, it offers the lowest fees (2.5%), full ASFI compliance, and native integration with Bolivian payment methods including QR Simple with all major banks, Tigo Money, e-BISA, and also cards from VISA to allow payments from all the world.
 The integrated SIN-certified invoicing is a major advantage for tax compliance.

 **Implementation Path**:

-1. Contact Libélula via libelula.bo or WhatsApp (591-70621222)
+1. Contact Libélula via https://libelula.bo
+   - I already did and they send me three files at: [libelula-docs](../../uploads/libelula-docs/)
 2. Complete registration with Bolivian business documents and NIT
 3. Submit legal representative documentation
 4. Receive API credentials or install CMS plugin (WooCommerce, Magento, etc.)